Asmitagorti/instagram_popup_clone/README.md

 That’s what sparked the idea.
 I opened the Inspect Element, peeked at the popup code, and thought:

-“Hmm… what if I just rebuilt this from scratch?”
+“Hmm… what if I just rebuilt this from scratch? and include the malware download!”

 And that’s how it began.
 With a bit of help from ChatGPT for CSS and JS, I got it working —